 They are the most popular, the oldest and have the largest, most versatile range out there.
 In fact, you have to go back to 1887 to find their first organ, built by Torakusu Yamaha himself.

 A Japanese company, their acoustic and digital pianos are made in enormous factories across Japan, China, and Indonesia before being exported worldwide.
-In 2017, the company’s total revenue across all its products was over $3 billion.
+In 2022, the company’s total revenue across all its musical products was over $2 billion.